Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Experiments

 The aim of this experiment is to identify the impact of each component on the overall success of the presented algorithm.
 We study the contribution of guided exploration as a substitution of the Gaussian noise (TD3 + GE), the contribution of the proposed critic objective featuring Monte Carlo critic estimate (TD3 + QMC), and of both features combined (MOCCO).

-Figure~\ref{ablation} shows results for walker-walk, walker-run, hopper-stand, hopper-hop on 5 random seeds.
-Results show that each component improves the results of TD3 algorithm on all tasks and a combination of features provides better performance than their sole contributions on 3 out of 4 tasks.
+Figure~\ref{fig:contrib} shows results for walker-run, hopper-stand, and humanoid-walk on 5 random seeds.
+Results show that each component improves the results of the baseline algorithm on all tasks and a combination of features provides better performance than their sole contributions on 2 out of 3 tasks.

 Next, we vary hyperparameters introduced by MOCCO to identify algorithm robustness on two tasks: walker-walk and hopper-hop.
 We study different values of the coefficient controlling MC critic impact ($\beta$), the size $N$ of the buffer used for calculating the running deviation of action gradient $\sigma_N(\nabla a)$, and the size of reduced replay buffer $\mathcal{B}^{MC}$ on which the ensemble of MC critics is trained.
 Figure~\ref{mocco_hyps} shows that MOCCO is robust to the hyperparameter change, except the case of varying $\beta$ for hopper-hop.